-It’s becoming more common for car manufacturers to offer limited roadside assistance as part of their warranty.
-However, most programs expire after 3 to 5 years.
-And some will require you to be towed to a specific dealership.
+Good question.
+These days, it’s becoming more and more common for car manufacturers to offer limited roadside assistance as part of their warranty.
+But beware, most programs expire after 3 to 5 years, and some will only allow you to be towed to a specific dealership.

 While the extra assistance is nice, it’s not the only coverage you’ll want to have.
 Especially if you find yourself in a breakdown that’s outside the warranty’s terms and conditions.